byterubpay/kovri-site/kovri.i2p/README.md

 4. Questions & Contact

 ## 1. Intro
 Hey everyone, I'm rehrar.
 The kid responsible for making the custom framework and design that is used in both the getmonero.org and getkovri.org websites.
 If you're reading this you probably want to know how to edit a page or add content, maybe even take content away.
 Let me be the first to say, thank you so much!
-The Monero Project is made and run by the community, and you're helping to make it better.
+The ByteRub Project is made and run by the community, and you're helping to make it better.

-There are a couple of differences between the Kovri and Monero websites, so I just want to emphasize *you are reading the Kovri website instructions*.
+There are a couple of differences between the Kovri and ByteRub websites, so I just want to emphasize *you are reading the Kovri website instructions*.

 Feel free to skip down to a relevant section if you already know what you need.
 Also, any help translating this document into another language is greatly appreciated.